As the applications for blockchain continue to expand, companies are benefiting from unique blockchain governance.

 To review, a blockchain is a secure and decentralized peer-to-peer network where users can send digital assets to one another.
 By design, it doesn’t require an intermediate or central party, like a bank or a third party, to authenticate and confirm transactions.
 This is advantageous for people who seek a more secure network, free of fees, to share digital assets.

-How governance styles differ
+How governance styles differ in private and public blockchains

 In a blockchain, there are different governance styles: permissionless, permissioned and hybrid.